lucasscharenbroch/personal-site/content/blog/design-patterns.md

 <li>Mediator
 <ul>
-<li>An object that directs interractions between a group of objects</li>
+<li>An object that directs interactions between a group of objects</li>
-<li>The interracting objects only need to know about the mediator (and not the objecst they interract with)</li>
+<li>The interacting objects only need to know about the mediator (and not the objects they interact with)</li>
 <li class="no-bullet"><details>
 <summary>...</summary>